search our blog…

 Understanding Anticipatory Grief

 Anticipatory grief is a profound and often misunderstood emotional experience that can arise when you're caring for an aging, ill, or newly diagnosed pet.
-This grief, which emerges before the actual loss, can be triggered by various milestones and events throughout your pets lifetime—such as birthdays, if they injure themselves, knowing someone who’s pet has passed or is on their end of life journey, the onset of a new illness, or the visible signs of aging.
+This grief, which emerges before the actual loss, can be triggered by various milestones and events throughout your pet’s lifetime, such as birthdays, if they injure themselves, knowing someone else’s pet has passed or is on their end-of-life journey, the onset of a new illness, or the visible signs of aging.

 Read more.